SafeBook

 How might we

-help travelers feel confident in their privacy throughout the travel process (before, during, after their stay) to empower them to act decisively if their privacy is violated?
+boost traveler confidence in their privacy throughout the travel process (before, during, after their stay) to empower them to act decisively if their privacy is violated?

 Defining Scope